About the Program Manager position

 - researchers, and

-Our fellow works with the Mayor's senior staff and is supported by the entire New Urban Mechanics team.
+Our Program Managers work with the Mayor's senior staff and are supported by the entire New Urban Mechanics team.
 You also take part in a variety of professional development sessions to get a broad view of careers in City government.

 Candidates tend to be recent graduates of masters degree programs (or folks with equivalent work experience) who have a strong interest in civic innovation.
 The best candidates are those who are creative, curious, and entrepreneurial.

-Over almost a decade of running our yearlong fellowship program, we have supported and amplified the work of many departments throughout City Hall.
+Over a decade of running our annual fellowship program, we have supported and amplified the work of many departments throughout City Hall.
 Some examples of projects previous yearlong fellows have worked on include:

 - launching the City's early videography and digital storytelling efforts